All news

 Nico D'Estais

-Since I was six years old, I have dreamed of only one thing: competing in the Vendée Globe.
-From my very first experiences sailing an Optimist, I already had this strange idea that one day I would compete in this race.
-It is the culmination of a lot of hard work, but also of a dream that has been with me for a very long time.
-Today, it is a daily joy to work as a sailor.
+Since I was six years old I have dreamed of only one thing: competing in the Vendée Globe.
+From my very first experiences, sailing an Optimist, I already had this weird idea that one day I would compete in this race.
+It is the culmination of a lot of hard work, looking to realise a dream that has been with me for a very long time.
+Every day it is a joy to work as a sailor.

 Vendée Globe :